MichaelKohler/activate.mozilla.community/_pages/fr/participation.md

 ## Our Mission

-To have Mozilla succeed through openness and participation.
+To have Mozilla succeed through openness and participation

 ## What We Do